 Queries created by the wizard provide a list or lists of information based upon what one wants to know.
 It is possible to obtain a single answer or multiple answers, depending upon the circumstances.
-Queries which require calculations are best created with the Design view.

-In the main database window (Figure 176), click the Queries icon in the Databases section, then in the Tasks section, click Use Wizard to Create Query.
-The Query Wizard window opens (Figure 241).
+In the main database window (Figure 183), click the Queries icon in the Databases section, then in the Tasks section, click Use Wizard to Create Query.
+The Query Wizard window opens (Figure 226).
 The information we want is what albums are by a certain musical group or individual (the album's author).
 We can include when each album was bought.